Why Energy Efficiency in HVAC Is Important for Earth Day

 Happy Earth Day!
-Here at Service Experts, we believe that it’s vital to do our part to protect the planet.
-That’s why we’re offering some tips on how you can make your home’s HVAC system more energy efficient.
+Here at Service Experts, we believe that it’s crucial to do our part to protect the planet.
+That’s why we’re sharing some tips on how you can make your home’s HVAC system more energy efficient.

 What Is Earth Day?

-Earth Day is a day to celebrate our planet and raise awareness about the importance of taking care of it.
-It’s also a day to learn about what we can do to protect the environment.
+Earth Day is a day to celebrate the environment and raise awareness about the importance of protecting it.
+It’s also a day to find out more about what we can do for the environment.
 One way we can all help the environment is by making our homes more energy efficient.
 Did you know that your home’s HVAC system is one the biggest energy users in your home?
-In fact, according to the Department of Energy, heating and cooling account for nearly 48% of the energy use in a typical American home.
+In fact, according to the Department of Energy, heating and cooling account for close to 48% of the energy use in a typical American home.

 How can you tell how much energy your HVAC system is currently using?

 One way to tell is to find the SEER rating for your system.
-SEER, or Seasonal Energy Efficiency Ratio, is a measure of how much energy your system uses to cool your home across the cooling season.
+SEER, or Seasonal Energy Efficiency Ratio, is a measure of how much energy your system used to cool your home during the cooling season.
 The higher the SEER rating, the more efficient your system is.
-For a new air conditioner, the SEER rating needs to be at least 13.
-If you’re looking for an ENERGY STAR®-certified system, the SEER rating will be 14.5 or higher.
+For a new air conditioner, the SEER rating has to be at least 13.
+If you’re looking for an ENERGY STAR®-certified model, the SEER rating must be 14.5 or higher.

-While there is not a minimum AFUE rating required by law, most new furnaces have an AFUE rating of 80% or higher.
-And if you’re looking for an ENERGY STAR-certified furnace, the AFUE rating will be 90% or higher.
+While there is no minimum AFUE rating required by law, most new furnaces have an AFUE rating of 80% or higher.
+And if you’re looking for an ENERGY STAR-certified furnace, the AFUE rating must be 90% or higher.

-So what can you do to make your HVAC system more energy efficient?
+So what are some things you can do to make your HVAC system more energy efficient?

-- Install a smart thermostat: A smart thermostat could save you up to 30% on your heating and cooling bill.
+- Install a smart thermostat: A smart thermostat may help save you up to 30% on your heating and cooling bill.

-- Make sure your HVAC system is properly maintained: a routine hvac tune-up can improve the efficiency of your system by up to 15%.
+- Make sure your HVAC system is well maintained: a regular hvac tune-up can improve the efficiency of your system by up to 15%.

 - Find an ENERGY STAR-certified model: If you’re in the market for a new HVAC system, look for one that has the ENERGY STAR label.
 These models are at least 15% more efficient than other models.
-Be sure to use certified air conditioning installers when replacing a new unit.
+Don’t forget to use certified air conditioning installers when upgrading a new model.

-- Review the insulation levels in your attic: Adequate insulation in your attic can help reduce the amount of heat that escapes from your home, which means your HVAC system won’t need to work as hard to keep your home comfortable.
-According to the EPA, properly insulated attics can save you an average of 15% on your energy bill.
+- Review the insulation levels in your attic: Adequate insulation in your attic can help reduce the amount of heat that escapes from your home, which means your HVAC system won’t have to work as hard to keep your home comfortable.
+According to the EPA, properly insulated attics can save you around of 15% on your energy bill.

-- And lastly, don't forget to change your air filter: A dirty air filter can make your HVAC system work up to 15% harder.
+- And lastly, remember to change your air filter: A dirty air filter can make your HVAC system work up to 15% harder.
 This means it’s sucking up more energy and costing you more money.

 How much money can you save by upgrading to a new system?

-The Department of Energy estimates that a new air conditioner with a SEER rating of 16 could save you up to 20% on your cooling costs.
-If you use an older system with a SEER rating of 10, you can save up to 50%.
+The Department of Energy estimates that a new air conditioner with a SEER rating of 16 may save you up to 20% on your cooling costs.
+If you own an older system with a SEER rating of 10, you can save up to 50%.

-So, this Earth Day, we invite you to explore new ways you can make your home’s HVAC system more energy efficient.
+So, on Earth Day, we encourage you to explore new ways you can make your home’s HVAC system more energy efficient.
 Not only will it save you money, but it will also protect the environment!